ioccc-src/winner/2019/karns/README.md

 - The program must be ran in a terminal that supports ANSI escape codes for moving the cursor and changing colors.
 - Segfaults happen sometimes.
-- I don't know what memergy management there is, if any.
+- I don't know what memory management there is, if any.
-- Ths program will not compile by an ANSI C compiler: it uses for loops, and it uses C++ style comments.
+- The program will not compile by an ANSI C compiler: it uses for loops, and it uses C++ style comments.
 It should compile cleanly using a C99 standard.
 - Breadth first search is slow (and very slow on certain maps), but my A star version of this program is too big.